10 Types of Mental Imagery You Can Experience and Learn to Use

 Arthur Bowen Davies (1862–1928): Visions of Glory

 All people have fantasies, many have dreams, but few have a vision.
 A vision is not a dream; it is not a fantasy.
-For mental imagery to be considered a vision, there must be a focus on:
+For mental imagery to be considered a vision, there must be a focus on the future and the motivation to take action.

 • Foresight,